-9. Passengers arriving from Bahrain, Kuwait or Qatar must stay at a government quarantine designated facility for 3 days or have a reservation confirmation at a government quarantine designated hotel for 3 days.
+7. Passengers arriving from Argentina, Brazil, Colombia, Costa Rica, Georgia, Kuwait, Malaysia, Maldives, Oman, United Arab Emirates, United Kingdom or Uruguay must have a reservation confirmation at a government quarantine designated hotel for 14 days.

 Detailed Tourist Information

-Shops, including shopping malls, are operating reduced hours.
 Banking services are also likely to be affected.
 Emergency services including hospitals remain open.
+All shopping malls, markets, shops (except those dealing in essentials) are closed.
 At short notice local authorities may lockdown buildings, streets and areas in order to control the spread of coronavirus.